Torkiliuz/dc_uploader/README.md

 You would run: `upload.sh "/home/torrentdata/tracker1/this.is.a.nice.movie-grp"`

 By default, the program assumes that the data to be uploaded already exists in DATADIR.
 See [discrete directories](https://github.com/FinHv/dc_uploader/tree/main?tab=readme-ov-file#discrete-directories) if you want to upload directories that are outside DATADIR.
+If you pass `upload.sh` one of the optional arguments, but the directory is already in DATADIR, it just ignores the argument, thus avoiding duplicating data.

 #### Optional arguments:
 -h, --help: Prints help.
 Called via `upload.sh -h` or `upload.sh --help`.